-Approved on: | 2025-08-13 |
+| Approved on: | 2026-03-11 |

-Brief purpose of the study: | The purpose of this study is to examine the effects of grape consumption on immune and gut health.
-Further, we will explore the interrelationship of these outcomes with cardiometabolic, lifestyle, environmental, perceived stress, and cognitive and mental health outcomes. |
+| Brief purpose of the study: | The purpose of this study is to examine the effects of grape consumption on immune and gut health.
+Further, we will explore the interrelationship of these outcomes with body composition, metabolic markers, lifestyle, environmental, perceived stress, and cognitive and mental health outcomes. |

-Brief summary of what participants will be asked to do: | Study design:
+| Brief summary of what participants will be asked to do: | Study design:

-• 1-hour screening visit at MU
+• 1-hour and 15-minute screening visit at MU

 • Study foods provided: whole freeze-dried grape powder or placebo powder to be mixed with water and consumed like a shake